shubhamkakirde99/slash-phase5/Project 3/README.md

     <a href="https://github.com/MeryHarikaG/slash-phase5/issues/new/choose">Request Feature</a>
 </p>

+**All the latest changes in slash-phase5 are in "main" branch.
+Score cards (Rubric) are in "Project 3" folder.**

 Do you love shopping?
 Are you in search of some good deals while shopping online?!
 Slash is here to help you look for the best deals!